Girl with chin propped on hands on top of a pile of books looking dejected because her religious upbringing left her feeling starved for love

 This can create a deep-seated fear of abandonment or being unworthy of love for simply being oneself.

-Isolation from external influences:
+Isolation from external influences

 To maintain control, there’s often a deliberate effort to isolate members from outside perspectives—be it through limiting access to diverse media, discouraging friendships outside the faith, or demonizing secular worldviews.